 The Faculty of Social Science and Humanities (SSH) explores the complex social, cultural, economic and political issues that face our societies.
 SSH programs also give you the chance to build your critical thinking, communications and research skills.
-Programs include English, History, Indigenous Learning, Northern Studies, Political Science and Visual Arts.
+Programs include:

-The Faculty of Science and Environmental Studies includes departments, such as Anthropology, Biology, Chemistry, Computer Science, Economics, Geography and the Environment, Mathematical Science, Sustainability Sciences and Physics.
-You can choose from a wide range of courses to prepare you for careers in research, education, medicine, law and many other professions.
+The Faculty of Science and Environmental Studies allows you to choose from a wide range of courses to prepare you for careers in research, education, medicine, law and many other professions.
+Departments include:

 The Faculty of Natural Resources Management focuses on the study of forests and forested lands.
-Programs include Forestry and Environmental Management.
+Programs include:

-The Faculty of Health and Behavioural Sciences, dedicated to advancing human health and well-being, offers you programs in Health Sciences, Kinesiology, Nursing, Psychology and Social Work, with a special emphasis on rural, remote, Indigenous and northern health issues.
+The Faculty of Health and Behavioural Sciences, dedicated to advancing human health and well-being, offers you programs in:

 The Faculty of Business Administration offers you a solid business foundation and extends your learning beyond the classroom through experiential learning opportunities.
 You can take programs in Business Administration and Commerce or look into graduate study through a Master of Business Administration or a Master of Science in Management degree.